Experimental evidence for the $\omega^4$ tail of the nonphononic spectra of glasses: Summary and outlook

-{\em Brief summary and outlook}.---We developed a procedure to compare the predictions of Eq.~\eqref{eq:additive} to experimental data for various glassy materials.
-Equation~\eqref{eq:additive} predicts that (i) the low-frequency regime of the total VDoS ${\cal D}(\omega)$ is exclusively populated by quasilocalized nonphononic vibrations and phonons, (ii) the VDoSs of the two species contribute additively to ${\cal D}(\omega)$, (iii) the tail of the nonphononic VDoS scales as $\sim\!\omega^4$.
-The analysis shows that Eq.~\eqref{eq:additive} is nontrivially consistent with a broad range of experimental data, and hence provides experimental evidence for its validity, and for the nonphononic $\omega^4$ tail in particular.
+We developed a procedure to compare the predictions of Eq.~\eqref{eq:additive} to experimental data for various glassy materials.
+Equation~(\ref{eq:additive}) predicts that (i) the low-frequency regime of the total VDoS ${\cal D}(\omega)$ is exclusively populated by quasilocalized nonphononic vibrations and phonons, (ii) the VDoSs of the two species contribute additively to ${\cal D}(\omega)$, (iii) the tail of the nonphononic VDoS scales as ${\cal D}_{\rm G}(\omega)\!\sim\!\omega^4$.
+The analysis indicates that Eq.~\eqref{eq:additive} is nontrivially consistent with a broad range of experimental data, and hence provides experimental evidence for its validity, and for the nonphononic $\omega^4$ tail in particular.
+We stress that while the frequency range over which this scaling is observed is limited by experimental capabilities, ${\cal D}_{\rm G}(\omega)$ varies substantially, e.g., by more than 3 orders of magnitude in Fig.~\ref{fig:fig2}c, due to the strong $\sim\!\omega^4$ variation.

+These findings are of particular importance as low-frequency nonphononic excitations in glasses crucially affect sound attenuation, the specific heat, thermal transport and plastic deformation (see, for example,~\cite{ramos2022book,JCP_Perspective}), and are also known to constitute the elementary building blocks of boson peak excitations~\cite{boson_peak_2d_jcp_2023,moriel2024boson}.

 The simple procedure can be straightforwardly applied to other experimental ${\cal D}(\omega)$ datasets of glasses.
 Future experimental techniques will hopefully be able to probe smaller frequencies, further constraining the emerging physical picture.
 Future work should also go beyond the tail regime and consider the boson peak regime, in particular the intrinsic peak $\omega_{\rm p}$ of ${\cal D}_{\rm G}(\omega)$ (observed on the left panels of each figure above) and the conventional peak $\omega_{_{\rm BP}}$ of the reduced VDoS ${\cal D}(\omega)/\omega^2$ (observed on the right panels of each figure above), following recent developments~\cite{moriel2024boson}.